marco-orellana/battleship/README.md

 The files that I worked on were _Bateaux.java_, _Player.java_, _AI.java_ and _Control.java_

 The logic of the game is in _Control.java_ but the game is not finished nor playable.
+We had 1 week to make the project.

 # How to install